ayumi-cloud/ga4/README.md

 >
 > Going to re-code everything from the ground up and add lots of new features
 >
-> This is a hard fork
+> This is a hard fork (to move somethings in a different direction and add extra features)
+>
+> **No guarantee given to be finished** - you're welcome to add code updates and ideas!

 <p><img src="https://github.com/ayumi-cloud/ga4/blob/master/assets/images/banner.png"></p>